 That’s why we highly discourage people from rock jumping here.
 So that means we also discourage swimming in the Mermaid Pools.
 That’s because rock jumping into the pools is essentially the quickest and easiest way to access them.
 Thankfully, there are alternate places to swim here such as the Potholes and See Thru Pools which are much safer.

 Interestingly, the Illawarra Mercury reported that the Wollondilly Council accepted a grant from the NSW state government in 2018 to improve safety here.
 So as part of that funding, you will see numerous signs here discouraging rock jumping.
 We are all for exploring and having fun.
 But putting yourself in potential danger doesn’t sound like a good idea to us.

 As explained before, there are two main hiking trails involving the Mermaid Pools.
-The shortest and easiest is the Mermaid Pools return hike on its own.
+The shortest and easiest is the Mermaid Pools and Tahmoor Gorge return walk on its own.
 This walk is easy and safe to do.
-However, the Tahmoor Gorge Bushwalk, which is an extended loop from the Mermaid Pools, is extremely difficult and challenging.
+However, the Tahmoor Gorge Loop Track, which is an extended loop from the Mermaid Pools, is extremely difficult and challenging.
 So for inexperienced hikers, this trail would be deemed as potentially unsafe.
-But if you have the adequate safety equipment, are an experienced hiker and respect the terrain and surroundings, it’s safe to do.
+But if you have adequate safety equipment, are an experienced hiker and respect the terrain and surroundings, it’s safe to do.
 See below for more details.